 I found myself eating them non-stop and had to make another batch.
 That is when I realized these babies were basically gluten-free onion rings and I had to share my technique for homemade french fried onions.

-I prefer to use a white onion or yellow onion.
-Avoid Vidalia onions if using as a topping, it will be too sweet.
+Onion- I prefer to use a white onion or yellow onion.
+Avoid Vidalia onions if used as a topping, it will be too sweet.
 But Vidalia onions are great for onion rings.
 Yum!

-Red onions are fine, but they don't hold up to reheating as well.
+Red onions are fine, but they don't hold up to reheating as well so not great for the holiday season.

 See the recipe card for quantities.